-- A) A student applies for Academic Fresh Start GPA or Academic Forgiveness GPA through the deans or their designees of the college in which the student is enrolled. - B) A student must apply no later than the academic term prior to the one when the degree will be granted.
+- A) A student applies for Academic Fresh Start GPA or Academic Forgiveness GPA through the Academic Standards Committee or its equivalent in the college in which the student is enrolled. - B) A student must apply no later than the academic term prior to the one when the degree will be granted.
 (Students wishing to apply are encouraged to do so as soon as possible after qualifying). - C) When applying, the student must indicate the point at which he or she wishes the Academic Fresh Start or Academic Forgiveness GPA to begin. - 1.
 For readmitted students applying for Academic Fresh Start, the choices are: the end of the first, second, third, fourth or fifth semester, following the student's initial K-State date of entry. - 2.
-For students who experienced extenuating circumstances and are applying for Academic Forgiveness, the semester(s) will be selected in consultation with the deans or their designees.
+For students who experienced extenuating circumstances and are applying for Academic Forgiveness, the semester(s) will be selected in consultation with the Academic Standards Committee of the college or its equivalent.